Bisley Village Website

 Superman lives on the edge of the village; a world-famous novelist lived here for many years, just below the Wells, until she died in October 2025.
 Two famous Hollywood directors live at The Scrubs, half a mile away.

-It's a walker's paradise, and a great base for a weekend of rambling or exploring the Cotswolds.
+The whole area is a walker's paradise, and Bisley makes a great base for a weekend of rambling or exploring the Cotswolds.
 The Wysis Way, which connects Offa’s Dyke Path at Monmouth to the start of the Thames Path at Kemble, runs through the village, and the Cotswolds Way passes by a few miles away.

 There are innumerable other smaller walks, many of them taking you conveniently close to pubs in some of the many lovely nearby villages.
 (It's also a great place to cycle, though the hills can be punishing.
 Electric bikes solve that, of course.)

-Below is a rough guide to the route the Wysis Way follows as it comes through the village from Sapperton to the south-east and heads north-west towards Sheepscombe and Painswick, a distance of eight to ten miles - as you can see, it takes you near many of the other villages mentioned on the PUBS tab above, too:
+Below is a rough guide to the route the Wysis Way follows as it comes through the village from Sapperton to the south-east and heads north-west towards Sheepscombe and Painswick, a distance of eight to ten miles:

 Picture